-4. Provision of electricity services.-
+4. Provision of electricity services

-- Only the Service Provider shall supply or contract for the supply of electricity within the jurisdiction of the Service Authority.
-A third party may supply or contract for the supply of electricity within the jurisdiction of the Service Authority, subject to the consent of the Service Authority and the requirements of the Electricity Regulation Act. - (2) The Service Provider may permit the retail wheeling of electricity through its network by another electricity supplier that is licensed for the trading of electricity in terms of the Electricity Regulation Act to the customers of this electricity supplier. - (3) The Electrical Engineer and the Chief Finance Officer shall have the power to stipulate written terms or conditions in relation to and in respect of the supply of electricity by the Service Provider to any person who has applied for an electricity supply, including but not limited to the service connection, the point of supply or the point of metering, and any such terms or conditions shall be deemed to form part and be incorporated into the written supply agreement concluded with such person as contemplated in bylaw 5 below. - (4) The Service Provider shall not be obliged to provide any electricity to a person who has failed to comply with the terms or conditions in terms of this bylaw.
+- (1) Only the Service Provider shall supply or contract for the supply of electricity within the jurisdiction of the Service Authority.
+A third party may supply or contract for the supply of electricity within the jurisdiction of the Service Authority, subject to the consent of the Service Authority and to the requirements of the Electricity Regulation Act. - (2) The Service Provider may permit the retail wheeling of electricity through its network by another electricity supplier that is licensed for the trading of electricity in terms of the Electricity Regulation Act to the customers of this electricity supplier.

-5. Supply by agreement.-
+5. Electricity Supply